yuta0507/Todos-App/README.md

 ## Functions
 Create, edit, delete and complete functions here.<br>
-Complete function is to get users know if the todo is completed or not.
+Complete function is to get users to know if the todo is completed or not.
+Therefore, when you complete the todo and push the complete button, the button is gone and you can understand it's completed.

 ## Enviroment
 MAMP : 6.3<br>